 The Pensions Policy Institute (PPI) is an independent, apolitical, educational research charity with a charitable objective to inform the policy debate on pensions and other provision for retirement.
-This briefing paper sets out the PPI's independent assessment of the potential impact of the Government's proposed reforms to the public service pension schemes on the value of the pension benefit for members of the public service schemes.
+This briefing paper sets out the PPI's independent assessment of the potential impact of the Government's proposed reforms to the public service pension schemes on the value of pension benefit being offered to public service workers and the impact on long-term government expenditure on unfunded public service pension schemes.
 The analysis covers the four largest public service schemes: the NHS, Teachers, Local Government and Civil Service pension schemes which account for around 85% of public service pension scheme members.
+The Government has also proposed reforms to the schemes for the uniformed services (Police, Fire Service and Armed Forces).

 The intention of this briefing paper is to aid understanding about the potential impact of the Government's proposed reforms to the public service schemes to inform the policy debate.
 The PPI is not lobbying for or against the implementation of the Government's proposals.
-The PPI will also publish at a later date a second stage of this research which will examine the implications of the reforms for the long-term affordability and sustainability of the public service pension schemes.
+The PPI is also publishing a full report today that covers the impact of the Coalition Government's reforms in more detail.